Togwellh/DissUnityProjs/README.md

 Disable the laptops firewall.
 The glasses will not be able to connect if it is left on.

+**Currently the IPs are hardcoded so you will need to edit the client file to set it to whatever the IP of the laptop is.**

 ### Running the object recognition

 #### With Zed 2 camera